 - A. Introduction and Summary of Findings Summarize the key findings of the existing conditions analysis, the analysis of the potential impacts of the Proposed Project, and measures proposed to mitigate impacts from the Proposed Project.
 Describe the fundamental effects and characteristics of noise as they relate to the noise analysis. - B. Existing Conditions Determine existing noise levels and noise characteristics within the Noise Study Area.
 The Noise Study Area will include areas of noise-sensitive land use (e.g., residences, schools, hospitals, open space, etc.) adjacent to the Project Site or along routes used by vehicular traffic traveling to and from the Project Site.
 Conduct field measurements of existing noise levels (one-hour equivalent noise level, L{eq(1)}) at up to three (3) locations representing the site of the Proposed Project and along Old Route 6 leading to and from the site.
 Measurements will be made during two time periods--the AM and PM peak periods.
 Measurements will be made using a Type I noise analyzer and would include measurements of L{eq}, L1, L10, L50, and L90 noise levels.
-A continuous 12-hour noise level measurements will be supplemented by mathematical model results to determine an appropriate base of existing noise levels.
+A continuous 12-hour noise level measurement may be conducted in lieu of spot measurements at one location.
+Where necessary, measurements will be supplemented by mathematical model results to determine an appropriate base of existing noise levels.